verghost/vlc-lua-docs/m/vlm/index.md

 - `"name"` String containing the name of the message/command
 - `"value"` String value of the message (not included in message table
-- `"children"` List of children, where each child is it's own message table
+- `"children"` List of children, where each child is its own message table

 NOTE: `"value"` and `"children"` fields are included only if they are available.